Xenose/wolfhound/README.md

 # The Wolfhound Game Engine [ C23 ]
+*This code is IN the Rapid DEVelopment branch or 'INRDEV' for short, meaning that the code will change a lot and that after first release the commit history will be squashed.*

 | Platform     | Tested | Supported | Description                             |
 | ------------ | ------ | --------- | --------------------------------------- |